 It is not uncommon to see quite a lot of incense sticks burning outside or incense of Hindu or Buddhist temples.
 It was also used to clear the air of any foul smells during such large social gatherings.

 Meditation requires a calm and peaceful mind.
-Many practitioners feel that incense helps them focus during their meditation sessions.
+Many practitioners feel that the smell of incense helps them maintain focus during their meditation sessions.

 Fragrances I would recommend for meditation would include sandalwood, lotus, and nag champa.